 About me

-In my role as a Process Engineer, one of my main focuses is identifying and screening new processes for the commercially feasible manufacturing of thin films with desired properties.
-This involves not only evaluating chemical reagents to achieve the desired products but also controlling reactions by optimizing process conditions.
-To accomplish this, I integrate experimental and modeling strategies for rapid process optimization.
-A key criterion in the screening process is ensuring the seamless integration of new processes with existing semiconductor manufacturing workflows.
+At Lam Research, my main focus is identifying and screening new processes for the commercially feasible manufacturing of thin films with desired properties.
+This involves the evaluation of chemical reagents, optimization of process conditions, and reaction design to achieve desired outcomes.
+A key aspect of this work is ensuring seamless integration of new processes with existing manufacturing workflows.
+This postion offers me a unique opportunity to work at combination of process development, integration and hands-on experience with complex mechanical systems.
 As a member of the Product Group, I also regularly interact with Lam’s customers to understand their needs and how these needs align with the broader business strategy of Lam Research.

 During my Ph.D., I developed a statistical thermodynamics-based theory to model electrical double layers in concentrated electrolytes.
 We derived an expression for the electrochemical potential and solvation-free energy of ions, both in the bulk and at the interface.
 Using this new theory, we quantitatively captured interfacial tension between coexisting vapor and liquid phases in ionic fluids, as well as the reversal of ionic current in charged nanochannels.
 For my master’s thesis, I worked in a chemical reaction engineering group focused on modeling flows through packed bed reactors.
 I used a combination of Voronoi tessellation and Minkowski tensors to mathematically characterize pore-scale features of packed beds.
 These features were then incorporated into fluid flow equations to improve the predictive power of reactor models.
 Along similar lines, I spent a summer at IMFT in Toulouse, France, working on image processing and pore network modeling to understand the mechanisms of water boiling in nuclear reactors.
 Additionally, from my undergraduate days, I have a year-long experience in the design, development, and characterization of catalysts.